TheCodingDojo/student_md_docs/CA-OC/csharp/troubleshooting.md

 - for nullable numerical types, C# will auto conver `null` to string when insterted into a string and turn it into `''` which will break if SQL is expecting either `null` or a numerical type
 - the string `'null'` needs to be concatenated into the query string

+---

 ## "Parameterless constructor" error

 - If you overloaded the default constructor (made your own constructor) you must add back in the default parameterless constructor
   - `public ModelName () {}`
     - ASP.NET depends on this constructor to automatically construct your models for you

+---

 ## `.Include` 'DbSet' does not contain a definition for 'Include'

 - `using Microsoft.EntityFrameworkCore;`

+---

+## Ambiguous route / multiple routes match

+- your controller has more than one method (action) with the same URL, change one of them

+---

+## Page not found

+- first determine if the page that is not found is due to the a redirect or not
+- put a `Console.WriteLine` or a breakpoint in the method (action) that is handling the **\*request**, if the `Console.WriteLine` happens or the breakpoint is triggered, then it is the redirect inside this method (action) that is likely causing the problem